d-uzlov/k8s-homelab/k8s-core/docs/etcd/etcd.md

 - 1 or 3 VMs or LXC containers dedicated to etcd
 - - 1 is no redundancy, 2 is still no redundancy, with 3 instances one may fail without affecting clients
-- - It's possible to run etcd in docker but I think creating a VM with a single container inside is overengineering
 - Network connectivity between hosts, L3 should be enough
 - DNS records for all etcd hosts